You are here: Home > HDMI Over Ethernet

 This is how it works.

-2. The RJ-45 Ethernet port on the TX is connected to one of the ports of the network switch.
+3. The RJ-45 Ethernet port on the back of the DVR / NVR is connected to one of the ports of your network switch or router.

-This installation diagram shows how to install multiple HDMI-IPKITs to create a many-to-many HDMI over Ethernet network.
-This is known as a many-to-many installation because there are multiple transmitters feeding and multiple receivers on the same network.
-This configuration is also known as an HDMI matrix.
-Please note that although only one receivers is paired with each transmitter in this diagram, you can use multiple receivers for each transmitter in a many-to-many network.
+This installation diagram shows how to install multiple HDMI-IPKITs to create a many-to-many HDMI over network IP.
+This is known as a many-to-many installation because there are multiple transmitters and multiple receivers on the same local area network.

 HDMI Over Ethernet Switch